chiffa/BioFlow/docs/source/guide.rst

 Assembling the files required for the database creation:
 --------------------------------------------------------

-In order to build the database, the program is going to look for the following files specified in the following locations within the bioflow/configs/sources.ini:
+In order to build the main knowledge repository, BioFlow will go and look for the following data repositories specified in the ``$BIOFLOWHOME/configs/main_configs.yaml`` file:

 * OBO 1.2 file of GO terms and relations,